sine2pi/Force-Directed-Transformer/README.md

 - Would naturally create curved relationships in the embedding space as more points are added
 - Second example adds a splash of topology

-First basic test complete and posted at the bottom of the readme along with all unit tests ready to run.
+All test code posted down below.